MERMAID’S GARDEN COMMUNITY SUPPORTED FISHERY

 A CSF is a model that connects fish eaters to fishermen.
 Participants commit to an agreed upon season, during which they receive regular “shares” of fresh fish.
 CSF’s seek to reconnect coastal communities to their food system, promote sustainable fishing practices, and strengthen relationships between fishermen and the people they feed.

 What is the advantage to joining a CSF?

 By committing to a CSF, you are guaranteed a weekly supply of super fresh, sustainable fish at a reasonable price.
 Your participation also ensures the fair compensation of the fishermen we work with.
 All of our fish is traceable back to the boat it was caught on, the fisherman who caught it and the catch method that was used.
 The Mermaid’s Garden CSF offers higher quality, value and transparency than traditional retail models.

 You can purchase either a half- share or a full- share.
 Both share types run in four week cycles.
 Half- shares (1-1.25 lbs/week) comfortably feed two people once a week and cost $66. for four weeks.
 Full- shares (2- 2.25 lbs/week) comfortably feed four people once a week (or two people twice) and cost $132. for four weeks.
 There is a one time sign up fee of $15. for both share sizes.

 What kind of fish will be offered in the Mermaid’s Garden CSF?

-Expect to see a variety of local Long Island and New England fishes year round, including: Black Bass, Bluefish, Haddock, Hake, Monkfish, Pollock, Porgy, Skate, Striped Bass, Summer Flounder, Redfish, Swordfish, Tilefish, Tuna, Wreckfish and more.
+Expect to see a variety of local Long Island and New England fishes year round, including: Acadian Redfish, Black Bass, Bluefish, Haddock, Hake, Mahi Mahi, Monkfish, Pollock, Porgy, Spanish Mackerel, Striped Bass, Summer Flounder, Swordfish, Tilefish, Tuna and more.